Dry Drunk in Addiction Recovery

 Dry drunk is a term used to describe those who are no longer abusing substances.
 They are still exhibiting behavior which is associated with their using.
 Anti-social behavior such as a bad temper, depression, dishonesty and selfishness.
 Essentially nothing has actually changed other than the fact that they no longer use.
-This is because they are not on a recovery programme.
+This is because they are not on a addiction recovery programme.
 This allows them to continue with the same negative attitude and mind-set that they exerted whilst they were using and they are essentially hanging on to their lives.

 A dry drunk is epitomized by the negativity of their state.
 Where as those in a programme focus upon how they can now focus their lives upon something else.
 Find something far more fulfilling than a life of addiction.
 Whereas without the programme their life is focused upon the negative thought of I must not drink.
 Although the differences between the processes may seem comparably small.
 In reality it is incredibly important to the outlook of the recovering addicts life as it can either be based wholly upon a positive thought or a negative.